SaidAlkildani/Masters-thesis/README.md

 # Masters-thesis
-This is a repository of my master's thesis under the title of "Identifying Cross-organ Pan-fibrotic Disease Signatures in their Cellular Context" conducted with the Intelligent Imaging group at the BIH, Berlin. <br>
+This is a repository of my master's thesis under the title of "Identifying Cross-organ Pan-fibrotic Disease Signatures in their Cellular Context" conducted with the Intelligent Imaging group at the BIH, Berlin. <be>

 This repository was created after the project's completion to maintain the code.
 Each folder has a README file that explains the purpose of the notebooks.

 ## Abstract